 5. Government and Environmental Regulations

 Carriers face significant compliance regulations imposed by federal, state and local authorities.
-As well as federal regulations, environmental issues such as the anti-idling and other emission reduction regulations brought about by state and local governments has created concern that the compliance costs could exceed their benefits.
+As well as federal regulations, environmental issues such as the anti-idling and other emission reduction regulations brought about by state and local governments have created concern that the compliance costs could exceed their benefits.